 Example: How to Calculate Ideal and Excess Weight

 Patient A, a woman, currently weighs 250 pounds and is 5’4” tall.
 According to the BMI calculation using her height, her ideal weight is somewhere between 108 and 145.
-So for the purposes of this example, we will choose a goal weight of 127 which is in the middle.
+So for this example, we will choose a goal weight of 127 which is in the middle.

-Going a step further, most patients lose 10-15% percent of their excess body weight the first-month post gastric sleeve.
-So by the end of the first post-surgery month, she would have lost between 12 and 18 pounds and would now weigh between 238 and 232 pounds.
+Going a step further, most patients lose 10-15% percent of their excess body weight the first month post gastric sleeve.
+At the end of the initial month after surgery, her weight would drop by 12-18 pounds, reaching 238-232 pounds.

 While individual results vary, these bariatric before-and-after stats generally provide a reasonable representation of outcomes.
 Research indicates that greater initial excess weight leads to higher initial weight loss during the initial months for individuals.

 IBI Healthcare Institute assists in selecting the ideal weight loss procedure, promoting both weight loss and healthier living.
 Contact our office today for a personal consultation.